-- Replace: If this mixer is active, all previous mixers are ignored. - Add: Add the value of this mixer to the previous mixers. - Mult: Multiply the value of this mixer with the previous mixers. - Max: The output will be the greater of the current mixer vs the previous mixers. - Min: The output will be the lesser of the current mixer vs the previous mixers. - Delay: Delay the output of this mixer when used with a fixed curve.
+- Replace: If this mixer is active, all previous mixers are ignored. - Add: Add the value of this mixer to the previous mixers. - Mult: Multiply the value of this mixer with the previous mixers.
+Note that the values are percentages, so multiplying by 50 actually multiplies by .5. - Max: The output will be the greater of the current mixer vs the previous mixers. - Min: The output will be the lesser of the current mixer vs the previous mixers. - Delay: Delay the output of this mixer when used with a fixed curve.
 Scale of 100 represents 5 seconds delay.
 Can be varied by using scale or offset.